LiveFlightApp/lfc-web/index.md

 3. Why was this software deprecated?

     LiveFlight Connect was built in 2015 as a side project to test the new Infinite Flight Connect API.
 After 4 years of supporting the open-source project with no external contributions, unfortunately, I didn't have the time to continually update or provide tech support.

+4. Where is the macOS version?

+Due to compatibility issues, I have removed the macOS version from the Mac App Store.